FindMySchool LogoFindMySchool

 Hampstead Parochial operates as a Church of England Voluntary Aided School with the Diocese of London.
 Admissions fall under two categories: Foundation Places (50% of the 30 annual spaces) and Open Places (50%).
 Foundation places require demonstrated regular church attendance; open places are allocated by distance from the school gates.

-In 2024, the school received 231 applications for 30 places, making it severely oversubscribed.
-The last distance offered was 0.399 miles.
-Distances vary annually based on applicant distribution; proximity provides priority but does not guarantee a place.
-Families keen on this school should verify their current distance using the FindMySchool Map Search and the Local Hub page to view their precise position relative to the last distance threshold.
+The school is often heavily oversubscribed.
+Last-distance thresholds vary annually based on applicant distribution; proximity provides priority but does not guarantee a place.
+Families keen on this school should verify their current distance using the FindMySchool Map Search and the Local Hub page to view their precise position relative to recent admissions patterns.

 Admissions are coordinated by Camden Local Authority.
 Families with older siblings already at the school see some priority; looked-after children and those with Education, Health and Care Plans naming the school also receive weighted consideration.
 The school is explicit that admission is not selective based on academic ability at entry; the high results reflect sustained teaching once pupils are in.